jeremy-jarvis/jeremy-jarvis.github.io/index.markdown

 layout: home
 title: ""
 subtitle: "Hi!
-I'm a Senior Software Engineer with more than 16 years of experience.
-I strive to build quality software that makes a meaningful impact."
+I'm a Senior Software Engineer with more than 17 years of experience delivering software solutions that delight my clients.
+My wide range of experience makes me a great fit for handling whatever challenges come my way."
 ---

 Check out my blog below and learn more [about me](/about-me) and the [projects](/projects) I have worked on.